Finding 3 — Who didn't register, and why

 Access barriers × state policy availability

 A non-registrant citing "missed the deadline" in a state with same-day registration is a different problem from the same response in a state without it.
-The Finding 6 — Policy lever page maps non-registrant shares against state NCSL policy availability directly.
+The Finding 6 — Policy lever page maps non-registrant shares against state National Conference of State Legislatures (NCSL) policy availability directly.[6]
 The headline: access-category responses are consistently higher in states that lack same-day registration or online voter registration at the time of the cycle.

 So what